arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 </div>

 ## Lesson Preparation

-You will be doing two types of hands-on coding as you work your way through this module.
-You do not need any particular preparation for the first way, interactive python cells.
-For the second way, Jupyter notebooks, you can choose to work in your browser where you will not be able to save your work, or in a few other ways where you will.

-### Interactive python cells
 @sage

+You will have opportunities for hands-on coding as you work your way through this module using interactive python cells.
-The first will be in cells powered by [SageMathCell](https://sagecell.sagemath.org/).
+The interactive python cells are powered by [SageMathCell](https://sagecell.sagemath.org/).
 For the most part, these will appear with some code already in them, and you can run that code by clicking the **Run python** button.
 You can also edit the code in these cells and run your own code.